zacuke/bboot/README.md

 ## Overview

-`bboot` is a simple bootloader that prints "Hello, World!" to the screen when the system starts.
+`bboot` is an example 16 bit real-mode bootloader that prints some text to the screen, and also beeps when the system starts.
 This project demonstrates the basics of bootloader development, including setting up the environment, writing assembly code, and creating a bootable image.

 ## Features

-- Initializes video mode to 80x25 text mode
+- MBR style booting
-- Prints "Hello, World!" to the screen
+- FarPointer implemention
-- Loads a kernel from disk and jumps to it
+- PC Speaker beep

 ## Requirements

-- NASM (Netwide Assembler)
+- NASM
-- QEMU (for testing)
+- g++
-- A Windows environment (for building the bootable image)
+- Windows / wsl (although should be buildable on Linux, I just have a build.bat that assumes Windows)

 ## Getting Started